zainabkhtn786/Spotify-SQL-PROJECT-/README.md

 #### 🔍 Project Steps
 ##### 1️⃣ Data Exploration
-a.Understand the dataset structure and attributes. b.Identify key columns such as artist, track, album, danceability, energy, views, likes, etc.
+a.
+Understand the dataset structure and attributes.
+b.
+Identify key columns such as artist, track, album, danceability, energy, views, likes, etc.

 ##### 2️⃣ Database Setup & Schema Creation
-a.Create a normalized database from a denormalized dataset. b.Define a Spotify table with appropriate data types. c.Insert sample data into the table for analysis.
+a.
+Create a normalized database from a denormalized dataset.
+b.
+Define a Spotify table with appropriate data types.
+c.
+Insert sample data into the table for analysis.

 ##### 3️⃣ SQL Querying - Retrieving Insights
 🔹 Easy Level Queries

-a.Retrieve the names of all tracks that have more than 1 billion streams.
+a.
+Retrieve the names of all tracks that have more than 1 billion streams.

-b.List all albums along with their respective artists.
+b.
+List all albums along with their respective artists.

-c.Get the total number of comments for tracks where licensed = TRUE.
+c.
+Get the total number of comments for tracks where licensed = TRUE.

-d.Find all tracks that belong to the album type ‘Single’.
+d.
+Find all tracks that belong to the album type ‘Single’.

-e.Count the total number of tracks by each artist.
+e.
+Count the total number of tracks by each artist.

 🔹 Medium Level Queries

-a.Calculate the average danceability of tracks in each album.
+a.
+Calculate the average danceability of tracks in each album.

-b.Find the top 5 tracks with the highest energy values.
+b.
+Find the top 5 tracks with the highest energy values.

-c.List all tracks along with their views and likes where official_video = TRUE.
+c.
+List all tracks along with their views and likes where official_video = TRUE.

-d.For each album, calculate the total views of all associated tracks.
+d.
+For each album, calculate the total views of all associated tracks.

-e.Retrieve track names that have been streamed more on Spotify than YouTube.
+e.
+Retrieve track names that have been streamed more on Spotify than YouTube.

 #### 📈 Insights & Findings
-a.🔥 Track Popularity: The most streamed track has over 1 billion plays.
+a. 🔥 Track Popularity: The most streamed track has over 1 billion plays.

-b.🎧 Album Analysis: Some albums have higher engagement than singles.
+b. 🎧 Album Analysis: Some albums have higher engagement than singles.

-c.📊 Energy & Danceability: Songs with higher energy tend to have more views.
+c. 📊 Energy & Danceability: Songs with higher energy tend to have more views.

-d.📢 Streaming Trends: Some tracks perform better on Spotify than YouTube.
+d. 📢 Streaming Trends: Some tracks perform better on Spotify than YouTube.

 #### 🛠 Technology Stack
-a.Database: PostgreSQL
+a.
+Database: PostgreSQL

-b.SQL Tools: pgAdmin 4 / DBeaver
+b.
+SQL Tools: pgAdmin 4 / DBeaver

-c.Query Types: Joins, Aggregations, Filtering, Grouping
+c.
+Query Types: Joins, Aggregations, Filtering, Grouping

 #### 🎯 Conclusion
 This project demonstrates the power of SQL in analyzing music data, providing key insights into track popularity, engagement, and streaming trends.